 “Welcome to the Sales Tournament at <Your company’s name> Stadium!
-It’s a bright, sunny Monday morning and Team Kolkata look all set to increase their lead from last week’s phenomenal sales score.
+It’s a bright, sunny Monday morning and Team NewYork look all set to increase their lead from last week’s phenomenal sales score.
 Oh, but it looks like Team London are closing in on them with 20 orders already captured from around the city!
 Coming in at a close number 3 are Team Tokyo with 420 orders so far this month!
 This game is still wide open, folks!
 Stay tuned for updates on the nail-biting action!”

 Imagine if your sales teams could be engaged in a similarly intense competition to outdo one another in scoring sales and orders.
 Imagine what it would do for your sales numbers and revenue.
 What would your strategic goals look like if your sales force worked with as much motivation and collaboration as players in a high-stakes sports tournament?
 The good news is that the solution to supercharging your team’s performance is very much within reach today – the secret lies in deploying a concept called gamification.

 WHAT IS GAMIFICATION?

 The term gamification suddenly burst on the business scene sometime after 2010 and climbed the charts steadily, prompting 2013 tech predictions that soon gamification will be commonly used as the primary mechanism to transform business operations”.
 Today gamification as a buzzword has been eclipsed by newer terms such as AI, ML and blockchain.
 However, gamification as a practice has now become an integral part of product and UI design.
 Have you ever written a restaurant review for a travel portal just because they told you that you can unlock the next level and attain “Food Expert” status if you added one more review?
 That’s gamification.

 Simply put, gamification involves turning a task or activity into a game.
 According to the Gartner report, in gamification “companies apply feedback, measurement and incentives — the same techniques that game designers use, to keep players interested — to achieve the needed engagement for the transformation of business operations.”